dafitt/schallernetz/README.md

 inputs.schallernetz.nixosModules."ntfy-systemd"
 ```

-These modules are designed to be imported, not tested though:
+These modules are designed to be imported elsewhere, not tested though:

 ```nix
 inputs.schallernetz.nixosModules."networking"